awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fms-policy-networkfirewallpolicy.md

 ## Properties<a name="aws-properties-fms-policy-networkfirewallpolicy-properties"></a>

 `FirewallDeploymentModel`  <a name="cfn-fms-policy-networkfirewallpolicy-firewalldeploymentmodel"></a>
 Defines the deployment model to use for the firewall policy\.
-To use a distributed model, set [PolicyOption](https://docs.aws.amazon.com/fms/2018-01-01/APIReference/API_PolicyOption.html) to `NULL`\.
+To use a distributed model, set [FirewallDeploymentModel](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-fms-policy-thirdpartyfirewallpolicy.html) to `DISTRIBUTED`\.
 *Required*: Yes
 *Type*: String
 *Allowed values*: `CENTRALIZED | DISTRIBUTED`